chicio/chicio.github.io/_drafts/2021-01-31-kotlin-junit5-mockk.md

 ```

 The migration to Kotlin of the project was easy with IntelliJ IDEA: I just launched the automatic conversion that you can find in the menu `Code -> Convert Java File to Kotlin File` and that fixed the code obtained.
 In particular, given the fact that there weren't [nullability annotations](https://www.jetbrains.com/help/idea/nullable-and-notnull-annotations.html "java nullability annotations"), all the fields of all the classes were created as Optional.
 After the converions I started to rewrite all the tests.
 Let's start to see the `FieldTest`, a test without mocking where I just needed to migrate from JUnit 5.
 In this test suite you can find some tests for the `neighboursOf` method of the `Field` class.
 This method returns a list containing the cell statuses for the neighbours of a cell received as parameter (identified by its row and column position).
 The Java version of this test was just a list of method with the `@Test` annotation.
-Anyway in [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) there are some annotations that can help to give better names and to group better the tests:
+Anyway in [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) there are some annotations that can help you to improve test naming and to organize them:

 * `@DisplayName("< New Name>")`, an annotation used to declare a custom display name for the annotated test class or test method.
 These names are typically used for test reporting in IDEs and build tools and may contain spaces, special characters, and even emoji.
 * `@Nested`, an annotation used to signal that a class is a nested, non-static test class (i.e., an inner class) that can share setup and state with an instance of its enclosing class.